 - Memory allocation.
 Hyper-V manager allows you to adjust the memory you allocate to virtual machines.
-On our PowerEdge with 48 GB, we could assign from 8 MB to 49,141 MB of memory to a virtual machine. - CPU allocation.
+On our PowerEdge with 64 GB, we could assign from 8 MB to 65,529 MB of memory to a virtual machine. - CPU allocation.
 You can assign one or more virtual processors to a virtual machine and then use more granular resource controls to allocate and balance CPU resources amongst multiple VMs.
-Figure 5 shows the Hyper-V manager settings for the virtual CPUs.
+Figure 6 shows the Hyper-V manager settings for the virtual CPUs.
 You can set the number of virtual CPUs.
 Additionally, you can reserve a percentage of the physical CPU by setting the VM reserve percentage (minimum).
 You can also cap the amount of CPU available to the VM by setting the VM limit percentage (maximum).
 Lastly, you can use the relative weight value to prioritize certain VMs over others.
+Note: You can assign a maximum of four virtual CPUs.